 Moving out check list

 - You need to clear all your belongings from the property, including any items in the loft, gardens or outbuildings.
 If you have a garage, this must also be cleared.
-We cannot be held responsible for any belongings left in the property without our express agreement.
+We cannot be held responsible for any belongings left in the property.

 - You must leave your home clean and in a good state of repair and decoration.
 All cupboards should be swept out and surfaces washed down; the bathroom and lavatory must be thoroughly cleaned.
 Any damage to the fittings, or any unauthorised alterations you may have carried out should also be made good before the tenancy end date.

-- You need to arrange a Pre-termination visit with your Neighbourhood Manager, along with a member of our Asset Management team before your tenancy ends.
-They will check for any repairs / alterations which are your responsibility to put right.
-See below for more information about the visit.
+- You need to arrange a pre-termination visit with your Housing Officer, along with a member of our Property Services team, before your tenancy ends.

 If you arrange for a pre-termination visit - ideally approximately two weeks before your tenancy ends, we can discuss with you: